Original Air Date: December 11, 2011

 - Homer somehow got Edna killed.

-- Not So Different: Bart and Lisa bond in the treehouse over some beer and their parenting difficulties.
+- "Not So Different" Remark: Bart and Lisa bond in the treehouse over some wine and their parenting difficulties.

 - The Nothing After Death: Maude's ghost claims as such to Ned, though he doesn't seem to notice.Maude's Ghost: There is no God, Neddy.
 It's just an empty, meaningless void.